microsoft/azure-maven-plugins/webapp-maven-plugin/README.md

    Property | Description
    ---|---
    `directory` | Specifies the absolute path where the resources are stored.
-   `targetPath` | Specifies the target path where the resources will be deployed to.<br>This is a relative path to the `/site/wwwroot/webapps` folder in your Web App server.
+   `targetPath` | Specifies the target path where the resources will be deployed to.<br>This is a relative path to the `/site/wwwroot/` folder of FTP server in your Web App.
    `includes` | A list of patterns to include, e.g. `**/*.xml`.
    `excludes` | A list of patterns to exclude, e.g. `**/*.xml`.